castorini/anserini/docs/regressions/regressions-dl19-passage-cos-dpr-distil.md

 # Anserini Regressions: TREC 2019 Deep Learning Track (Passage)

-**Model**: cosDPR-distil (using pre-encoded queries) with HNSW indexes
+**Model**: cosDPR-distil with HNSW indexes (using pre-encoded queries)

 This page describes regression experiments, integrated into Anserini's regression testing framework, using the cosDPR-distil model on the [TREC 2019 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2019.html), as described in the following paper:

 > Xueguang Ma, Tommaso Teofili, and Jimmy Lin.
-[Anserini Gets Dense Retrieval: Integration of Lucene's HNSW Indexes.](https://arxiv.org/abs/2304.12139) _arXiv:2304.12139_, 2023.
+[Anserini Gets Dense Retrieval: Integration of Lucene's HNSW Indexes.](https://dl.acm.org/doi/10.1145/3583780.3615112) _Proceedings of the 32nd International Conference on Information and Knowledge Management (CIKM 2023)_, October 2023, pages 5366–5370, Birmingham, the United Kingdom.

 In these experiments, we are using pre-encoded queries (i.e., cached results of query encoding).